La Belle Helene is now open with new, familiar owners.

 What’s next: The return of a street-level, upscale lunch and dinner restaurant like La Belle Helene is a good sign for Uptown’s recovery post-pandemic, but there’s still a long road ahead.

-- The adjacent Parliment Coffee space is also getting new life with Waterbean Coffee taking over the space and reopening this spring.
+- The adjacent Parliment Coffee space also recently got new life with Waterbean Coffee taking over the space and opening last month.